Hungarian orthography: Dates

 The year is always given in Arabic numerals and it is followed by a full stop.
 The name of the month can be written in full or abbreviated, or it can be marked with a Roman or Arabic numeral.
 The day is always written in Arabic numerals.
 Dates are sometimes written without full stops and spaces, divided only by hyphens.

 Normally, a full stop is needed after the year.
 However, it is omitted in three cases: (1) if it is in a possessive relationship with the forthcoming word, (2) if it is followed by a postposition or an adjective coined from it, or (3) if it is the subject of a sentence or it stands solely in parentheses.
 For example, 1994. tavasz 'the 1994 spring' but 1994 tavasza 'the spring of 1994' and 1994 után 'after 1994.'

 When digits expressing year and day take suffixes, the full stop is dropped before the hyphen (e.g. 1838-ban 'in 1838' and március 15-én 'on March 15').
 The word elsején 'on the 1st of' and its suffixed forms are abbreviated as 1-jén etc. If a day is followed by a postposition, the full stop is retained (e.g. 20. és 30. között 'between the 20th and the 30th').

 Other cases

-Letters and other postal consignments are to be addressed by the official addressing patterns of the Hungarian Postal Service.
+According to the regulation valid before 2015 (the new edition has no mention of it, leaving the matter to the appropriate organizations), letters and other postal consignments are to be addressed by the official addressing patterns of the Hungarian Postal Service.
 (It currently means that the name comes first, then the settlement, the street or the P.O.B., and finally the postcode, written under each other.
 Street directions contain the street number first, and optionally the floor number and the door number.)

 The words for "hour" and "minute" (óra and perc) are not usually abbreviated in fluent texts.
-If the time is given in digits, a full stop is placed between the hour and the minute without a space (e.g. 10.35).
+If the time is given in digits, a full stop or a hyphen is placed between the hour and the minute without a space (e.g. 10.35).
 This latter form takes a hyphen before suffixes (e.g. 10.35-kor 'at 10:35').